 The TerraCotta Warriors & Horses

 The craftsmanship of each clay warrior is as impressive as the scale of the project.
 Great care was taken to make each model unique, and each of the 8,000 soldiers had their own facial features, hair-style, and when dressed in the same uniform, the folds and fit are also unique.
+Originally vivid colors were meticulously painted onto these life-sized clay warriors over 2,000 years ago by skilled artisans.
+Regrettably, when exposed to air and sunlight during the excavation, these colors began to rapidly deteriorate and disappeared within minutes.

 So far, altogether over 8,000 pottery warriors, servants, officials, infantry, shooting soldiers, vehicle soldiers, cavalryman guardians, horses, chariots, and even weapons have been unearthed and displayed in the museum.
 It is cited as the ‘Eighth Wonder of the World’.